Heating in a Golf Simulator – 11 Simple Ways to Stay Warm

 You must also be very careful with these heaters from a fire risk perspective.
 Never leave them on unattended.
 You should also make sure that your impact screen, blackout curtains and other flammable materials are well away from them, ensure too that they have their own plug socket and are not tagged onto an adapter.

-Heater 1
+heater 1

 Losing Heat from Doors and Windows in your Golf Simulator